ahmedfgad/GeneticAlgorithmPython/README.md

                        ...)
 ```

-After the parameters are prepared, we can import the `pygad` module and build an instance of the GA class.
+After the parameters are prepared, we can import the `pygad` and build an instance of the GA class.

-### Import the `pygad.py` Module
+### Import the `pygad`

-The next step is to import the `pygad` module as follows:
+The next step is to import `pygad` as follows:

 ```python
 import pygad
 ```

-This module has a class named `GA` which holds the implementation of all methods for running the genetic algorithm.
+PyGAD has a class named `GA` which holds the implementation of all methods for running the genetic algorithm.

-### Create an Instance of the `GA` Class.
+### Create an Instance of the `pygad.GA` Class.

-The `GA` class is instantiated where the previously prepared parameters are fed to its constructor.
+The `pygad.GA` class is instantiated where the previously prepared parameters are fed to its constructor.
 The constructor is responsible for creating the initial population.

 ```python
 ga_instance = pygad.GA(num_generations=num_generations,